Fantom Review: DAG Based DeFi Powerhouse

 Fantom DeFi

-As proof of the flexibility of Fantom the team was able to quickly pivot and make Fantom DeFi capable.
+As proof of Fantom's flexibility, the team was able to pivot quickly and make Fantom DeFi capable.
 Fantom promises to be the all-in-one DeFi suite for all users.
-Fantom's EVM-compatible blockchain gives users the ability to mint, trade, lend and borrow digital assets directly from their wallets.
-And all of this comes with near zero fees and instant transactions.
+Its EVM-compatible blockchain gives users the ability to mint, trade, lend, and borrow digital assets directly from their wallets.
+All of this comes with near-zero fees and instant transactions.
 This is DeFi for everyone.

-Fantom's Opera mainnet was created using the DAG-based Lachesis consensus protocol and supports EVM-compatible smart contracts.
-That allows Fantom users to execute smart contracts on the network, and makes DeFi ideal on Fantom.
+Fantom's Opera mainnet was created using the DAG-based Lachesis consensus protocol, which supports EVM-compatible smart contracts.
+This allows Fantom users to execute smart contracts on the network, making DeFi ideal on Fantom.

-fLend - Lend and borrow digital assets to trade and to earn interests without losing exposure to held FTM.
+• fLend - Lend and borrow digital assets to trade and earn interest without losing exposure to held FTM.

 Fantom Technology